 How to Remove Dog Urine Smell From Concrete

-Pet urine smell in concrete is awful and embarrassing, and can ruin a home or animal shelter.
-I’m able to solve this problem for my clients so I thought I would share how to remove dog urine smell from concrete.
-Concrete is extremely porous and absorbs odors quickly.
-For example, daily cleaning can disinfect the surface of the concrete but the bacteria hides deep inside the substrate causing awful smells to continue.
+Pet urine odor that emanates from concrete can be embarrassing, especially in your home.
+I’ve been able to solve this problem for my clients so I thought I would share how to remove dog urine smell from concrete.
+See, concrete is extremely porous and quickly absorbs odor causing liquids.
+For example, daily cleaning can disinfect the surface of the concrete but the bacteria hides deep inside the substrate, causing the awful smells to come back time and time again.

-Plus, it’s pet and human friendly… meaning it’s non-toxic and super low in VOCs.
+Plus, they’re pet and human friendly… meaning they’re non-toxic and super low in VOCs.

 - Skip this step if your concrete is free of paint or other sealers.
 Your concrete should have any preexisting surface sealers or paint removed first.
 This can be done using an over the counter floor strippers like Blue Bear Soy Gel Stripper floor stripper or Scorch Stripper, pressure washer, or a floor machine equipped with stripping pads.
 Then the floors need to be thoroughly cleaned / degreased to remove any stripper residue.